azraerl/serenity/README.md

 [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802) is a very large mod that shapes the way how you play the game.
 The museum is a very robust house mod with the ability to display almost every item in the game and also has an extensive mod support which is utilised to some extent in Serenity.
 Serenity also comes with a Requiem display room for it thanks to [pamposzek](https://www.nexusmods.com/skyrimspecialedition/mods/36998).

 [Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194) adds over 250 fully voiced NPCs, 25+ followers, 15+ marriage candidates and 50+ quests to fully flesh out the world of Skyrim.
 Every hold will feel more lively with more NPCs walking and talking with each other.
-For Balance reasons,all follower recruitment dialog has been disabled until you complete the Dragon Rising quest

 [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576?tab=files) adds a large number of localized radiant quests found at Missive Boards of varying difficulty and with varying rewards.
 Missives has been extended to Solstheim as well as Wyrmstooth.